omwdunkley/crazyflieROS/README.md

 * Select GNU Autotools Toolchain
 * Click okay

 This should open a new project with the crazyflie firmware.
-Press _ctrl+b_ to build it
+Press _ctrl+b_ to build it.
+This should result in a short summary of ram/rom usage and if all goes well produce a cflie.bin file you can flash the flie with using the procedure above.

 ### Client side code
-Start up pycharm, _File | Open_, chose the crazyflie-client directory.
-Repeat for the crazyflieROS directory (and open in new window)
+Start up pycharm, _File | Open_, chose the crazyflieROS directory.

 _TODO_
 * _set up run configuration in pycharm_